orchy-mfe/orchy-doc/docs/documentation/wc-configuration/microPages.md

 ## Properties injection

-In properties injection, `microPages.microFrontend.properties` has more priority compared to `microPages.properties`.
+In properties injection, `microPages.microFrontend.properties` has more priority than `microPages.properties`.

 This means that if a property is defined in both `microPage.properties` and `microPages.microFrontend.properties`, only the value in `microPages.microFrontend.properties` will be effectively injected.